 Giving Thanks Where It’s Due: Thank You GE!

 I’ve always believed that thanking those around you is a key to being a great leader.
-Yet, a lot of leaders continue to credit for the work of their team without properly thanking them.
+Yet, a lot of leaders continue to take credit for the work of their team without properly thanking them.
 I never had that problem with the people listed below.
 Each one helped me grow and become a better man and a businessperson.

 So, I’d like to take some time to personally and publicly thank them for all that they have done.
 Oh, and if you’re reading this, when was the last time you thanked someone for their hard work?
 Why not do it today?